-24. Biotechnology firms such as Syngenta develop and obtain patents on their bioengineered products, in this instance seeds.
-These products are also referred to as geneticallymodified organisms, or "GMOs."
-A patent gives the biotechnology firm the exclusive right to sell its bio-engineered products; however, those patents eventually expire.
-Biotechnology firms have an economic incentive to "commercialize" (i.e. bring their products to market for planting and harvest) as soon as possible after filing a patent application in order to maximize profitability.

-25. According to Grant Ozipko, the goal set by senior leadership (including Charles Lee, David Morgan, Steve Ligen and/or Diane Mayhart,) was to achieve 9.5% market share for MIR162 by 2014.
+- 29. Biotechnology firms such as Syngenta develop and obtain patents on their bioengineered products.
+A patent gives the biotechnology firm the exclusive right to sell its bioengineered products; however, those patents eventually expire.
+Biotechnology firms have an economic incentive to "commercialize" (i.e. bring their products to market for planting and harvest) as soon as possible after filing a patent application in order to maximize profitability. - 30.
+According to Grant Ozipko, the goal set by senior leadership (including Charles Lee, David Morgan, Steve Ligen and/or Diane Mayhart), was to achieve 9.5% market share for

+MIR162 by 2014.
 See Grant Ozipko Deposition (10/19/12) (Bunge) at 72-73.
 Syngenta was concerned with "commercialization as soon as possible."
 See MIR162H-I Stage gate progression review dated December 16, 2009.

-26. But premature commercialization poses a well-known and significant risk of harm to farmers and industry participants if bio-engineered commodity products are commercialized before they are approved by major importing nations.
-Certain importing nations, such as China, have a "zero tolerance" policy and will reject grain and/or grain product imports from the U.S. upon detecting the presence of even trace amounts of an unapproved bio-engineered genetic trait in U.S. grain or grain product shipments.
-This was well known by participants in the biotechnology industry, including Syngenta, before, but at least by, 2007.

-27. Syngenta commercialized MIR162 - and Event 5307 - despite clear risk of harm to its stakeholders, including the Non-Producer Plaintiffs, Syngenta's knowledge of that risk, and Syngenta's own professed commitment to responsible management.

-28. Moreover, Syngenta commercialized MIR162 by consistently misrepresenting the importance and status of China's approval and without adequate systems in place to isolate or channel MIR162, virtually assuring that MIR162 would contaminate the U.S. corn supply, as set out below.
+- 31. But premature commercialization poses a well-known and significant risk of harm to farmers if bio-engineered commodity products are commercialized before they are approved by major importing nations.
+Certain importing nations, such as China, have a "zero tolerance" policy and will reject grain imports from the U.S. upon detecting the presence of even trace amounts of an unapproved bio-engineered genetic trait in U.S. grain shipments.
+This was well known by participants in the biotechnology industry, including Syngenta, before, but at least by, 2007. - 32.
+Syngenta commercialized MIR162 and Event 5307 despite clear risk of harm to its stakeholders, including plaintiffs in this action, Syngenta's knowledge of that risk, and Syngenta's own professed commitment to responsible management. - 33.
+Moreover, Syngenta commercialized MIR162 by consistently misrepresenting the importance and status of China's approval and without adequate systems in place to isolate or channel MIR162, virtually assuring that MIR162 would contaminate the U.S. corn supply, as set out below.